zhijun-gu/sublime-evernote/README.md

 To start using it install it from Package Control and type "Evernote" on the Command Pallette (<kbd>ctrl+shift+p</kbd>).
 See [First Use](#first-use) for linking the plugin to your account.

-If you like this plugin and would like to support its development please consider donating through a [paypal donation] or using [gratipay].
+If you like this plugin and would like to support its development please consider donating through a [paypal donation][paypal] or using [gratipay].

 # Main Features